brandonnly/HTN-2020/README.md

 <p align="center">
 <img src="img/example.png" alt="Example image with Geo Spatial Graph">
 </p>

-## Getting Started
+# Getting Started
 At the moment the bot doesn't have a public link as it isn't hosted 24/7.
-But, if you'd like to host the bot yourself you can ():
+But, if you'd like to host the bot yourself you can.

 ## Requirements